tcsenpai/TransTerm/README.md

 Being text based, this program runs even in the terminal.

+## Latest changelog

+Added experimental playlist folder support and playlist resume support.
+Please report any issues.

 ## Features

 - Download any youtube video at the highest resolution by default in mp4 format
 - Is able to automatically convert the downloaded video both in mp3 or wav format
 - Playlist support for the above features including automatically rename the files using the video title and the channel name
+- Playlists organization in folders with resume support (aka check if files are already there with the same title and channel)
 - Transcribe a ssingle downloaded video using either:
   • Google Audio to Text
   • Google Audio to Text + Silence detection